nrk19/nrk19.com/README.md

 ```
 *Fragment of [web/httpd.conf](web/httpd.conf)*

-Basically, we set a custom error documents, enable at Location /status the mod `mod_status` and configure Basic authentication at the same Location, and we will redirect the requests to /grafana to the **Grafana Virtual Host**.
-The request to /admin will be redirect to the **Uptime-Kuma virtual host**.
+Basically, we configure custom error documents, enable at the location /status the mod `mod_status`, and also configure Basic authentication at the same location.
+In addition, we will redirect the requests to /grafana to the **Grafana Virtual Host** and  the requests to /admin will be redirect to the **Uptime-Kuma virtual host**.

 The server will only provided SSL connections, so it will redirect all the requests it receives to port 80 to port 443 and it will refuse non-encrypted connections.